 In the space for your name, I chose to put a fake name.
 It also asked for your country of residence.
 I looked up to the row before mine, and saw that a woman from the US had filled it out before me, and had donated 10 Euros.
 Damn.
 It wasn’t a petition, it was a donation form.
 And a badly-made one at that.
 But now, filling out the sheet, I had to make a choice.
 Do I partially fill it out, and walk away before handing her any money?
 Or had I already come too far in this donation scam to stop now?
 If I walked away, she couldn’t very well yell at me; after all, she was supposed to be a deaf mute, right?
 Still, I felt like she had already trapped me in this web of deceit.

 I stared at the blank space for the donation.
 I so badly wanted to write a big, fat 0.
 But if I wrote 0 and walked away now, I worried that she would still find a way to cause a scene, and all the people walking past us would think I’d stolen from her.
 I reluctantly pulled out 4 Euros and handed them to her.
-I felt dirty, and it ruined the visit to the basilica for me.
+It made me feel dirty, and it ruined the visit to the basilica for me.
+I didn’t even bother to take additional photos because the moment had been tainted somehow by my own gullibility.

 I’d only read later that this is also a long-running scam.
 It’s especially effective in places like churches, because you assume that your donation is going to a church-supported charity.